Veebha Anand: Early life

-Vibha Anand was born on 8 September 1995 in Dehradun, Uttarakhand.
-She has a younger sister named Sakshi Anand, a writer and brother named Ajeet Anand.
-She coming from a non-filmy background.
-Due to Numerology, She changed her name Veebha Anand from Vibha Anand.
+Vibha Anand was born on 8 September 1996 in Dehradun, Uttarakhand.
+She has a younger sister, Sakshi Anand, a writer and a brother, Ajeet Anand.
+She hails from a non-filmy background.
+Due to numerology, She changed her name to Veebha Anand from Vibha Anand.
 While this did not make any significant transformation in the pronunciation of her name, Veebha Anand replaced i with ee.
-She completed her schooling from Doon Presidency School, Uttarakhand.
+She completed her schooling at Doon Presidency School, Uttarakhand.

 Personal life

-Veebha Anand was in a releationship with TV actor Rohit Purohit.
+Veebha Anand was in a relationship with TV actor Rohit Purohit.
 They met at the sets of their program Sanskaar Laxmi.
-After dating for some time, the couple decided to terminate this relationship and moved into their individual lives.
+After dating for some time, the couple decided to terminate their relationship and move into their individual lives.

 Career

-Early career

-Veebha Anand started her journey of acting at a very young age of fifteen.
+Veebha Anand started her journey into acting at a very young age of fifteen.
 Initially her journey was not easy as she had to struggle a lot but her father who supported her throughout her struggling phase.
-She joined in famous acting academy Kreating Charekters.
+She joined the famous acting academy Kreating Charekters.
 She is the student of famous actors Samar Jai Singh and Roopesh Thapliyal.
-In 2008 after months of auditions, she got the opportunity to make her debut with television serial Balika Vadhu as Sugna.
+In 2008 after months of auditions, she got the opportunity to make her debut with the television serial Balika Vadhu as Sugna.